American expansionism under Donald Trump: Panama Canal

-On February 2, 2025, US President Donald Trump told reporters that he "vowed" to "take back" the Panama Canal and warned of a "powerful US action" saying, "China is running the Panama Canal that was not given to China, that was given to Panama foolishly, but they violated the agreement, and we're going to take it back, or something very powerful is going to happen".
+On February 2, 2025, President Trump told reporters that he vowed to "take back" the Panama Canal and warned of a "powerful" U.S. action saying, "China is running the Panama Canal that was not given to China, that was given to Panama foolishly, but they violated the agreement, and we're going to take it back, or something very powerful is going to happen".
 On March 5, 2025, the American investment company BlackRock announced that a consortium, including also Global Infrastructure Partners and Terminal Investment Limited, would buy CK Hutchison's 80% holding in Hutchison Port Holdings, which owns ports at either end of the canal.
 According to the New York Times, the Hong Kong-based Li family felt "under political pressure to exit the ports business"; discussions with BlackRock about the Panama Canal had begun only a few weeks prior, coinciding with the beginning of the Trump administration.

 Trump told Congress in March 2025 that his "administration will be reclaiming the Panama Canal."
-Also that month, Defense Secretary Pete Hegseth instructed the Trump administration to "immediately" present "credible military options to ensure fair and unfettered US military and commercial access to the Panama Canal".
+Also that month, Defense Secretary Pete Hegseth instructed the Trump administration to "immediately" present "credible military options to ensure fair and unfettered U.S. military and commercial access to the Panama Canal".

-On April 9, 2025, during a visit to Panama, United States Secretary of Defense Pete Hegseth suggested that the United States could "revive" military bases or naval air stations in Panama by stationing American soldiers in them.